 - sauna bathing

-Sleep well and get a good night’s rest: If you have trouble getting to sleep, consult your doctor about an appropriate remedy.
-Sometimes the fix is simple, like shutting off your computer and phone an hour before bedtime.
+Sleep well and get a good night’s rest.
+If you have trouble getting to sleep, talk with your doctor about an appropriate remedy.
+Sometimes, the fix is simple, like shutting off your computer and phone an hour before bedtime or avoiding napping in the evenings.

 - household cleaners